I’m a compassion-focused therapist and yoga teacher based out of New York State and I have a question for you:

 I’m going to take a wild guess and say it’s more likely the latter.
 How do I know this?

-I have spent years working with women, the LGBTQIA+ community, and folks of color and I happen to identify as a queer woman of color.
+I have spent years working with women, the LGBTQIA+ community, and folks of color and I happen to identify as a queer woman of color myself.
 Most of us tend to speak to ourselves in this harsh, critical way.
-We have internalized it from the macro to the micro: from the systems that tell us we are “other” and don’t deserve compassion to our own family members who are also working through their trauma and pass it on to us.
+We have internalized it from the macro to the micro: from the systems that tell us we are “other” and don’t deserve compassion to our own family members who are working through their trauma and may inadvertently pass it on to us.

 The real kicker is: we believe this harsh, critical voice is helpful by motivating us to be “productive”, to accomplish, to succeed.
 So while it hurts to talk to ourselves this way, at least it keeps us going, right?